thurianknight/character-oracle/README.md

 **A tarot-inspired character personality generator for the Hyperborea TTRPG, powered by OpenAI.**

-This Foundry VTT module uses symbolic tarot draws interpreted by GPT to generate evocative, immersive personality descriptions for newly created characters in the world of Hyperborea.
+This Foundry VTT module uses symbolic tarot draws interpreted by ChatGPT to generate evocative, immersive personality descriptions for newly created characters in the world of Hyperborea.

 ---